Want to know about the MMC? Well, here’s the low down in ten…

 2. How much is the joining fee and where does this money go to?

-The fee for 2018-19 is £25 which covers basic administration costs plus the clubs BMC subscription.
+The fee for 2020-21 is £25.25 which covers basic administration costs plus the clubs BMC subscription which £25.
 Because we are affiliated to the BMC, you receive the same benefits as an individual member of the BMC, such as third party insurance, free Summit magazine, reduced subscription rates to High magazine.

 3. How often are the weekend meets?